lastshodan/WalletProxy/README.md

 ->truffle(development)> migrate --reset

-you can also deploy using hardhat -----> #npx hardhat run scripts/deploy.js
+you can also deploy using Hardhat -----> #npx hardhat run scripts/deploy.js

 run tests by: